pragmagrid/lifemapper-server/README.rst

    #.
 On 4gb memory host: compile succeeds.

-#.
-During building a roll some java-based packages are not releasing allocated memory properly
+#. **Free memory loss**: during building a roll some java-based packages are not releasing allocated memory properly
    which results in available memory loss.
 After building a roll check host memory with ``free -m`` and reboot if the free memory is too low.